BSU-Spatial-Data-in-R/Assignment-08/README.md

-# assignment-7
+# assignment-08
 This is the seventh assignment of the semester for HES 597.

 ## Learning objectives for this assignment are:
-- practice more advanced raster operations
+- learn some of the different plotting packages
-- practice using extract and joining results to existing spatial databases
+- explore how R instantiates the grammar of graphics
-- practice breaking an analysis into smaller problems and parallelizing
+- build choropleths and cartograms